jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Process/How-long-does-it-take-to-file-for-a-long-time.md

 Reply: If your server expires, you will not be entitled to enjoy the free period.
 Please ensure that your server is within the valid period.

-**(4) Can a server transfer the free period of “time presented free of charge as long as the time spent on filing “if you apply for server refund?**
+**(4) Can a server transfer the free period of "time presented free of charge as long as the time spent on filing "if you apply for server refund?**

 Reply: Refund of server shall be deemed as early termination of service period, and such a server shall not be entitled to enjoy the free period or transfer the same to other server.